AbeelLab/emu/README.md

 Canonicalization is performed in two sets: variants that are complete or have at least X nt (see `--min-comparison-length argument`) and variants that are incomplete and have less than X nt.
 The X value is 20 nt by default.
 The latter set undergoes a much stricter criterion during canonicalization (e.g. large variants must have the same coordinates, type, reference, and alternative sequences to be canonicalized).

-For information regarding canonicalization of large variants with nested variation, see the `--max_leniency` argument.
+For information regarding canonicalization of large variants with nested variation, see the optional argument, `--max_leniency`.
-For information regarding log files, see the `--document-logs` argument.
+For information regarding log files, see the optional argument `--document-logs`.

 Required arguments:
 ```